Decarbonisation pathways for local authorities, citizen and businesses

 Regional businesses vulnerability to decarbonization

-Addressing climate change concerns of local businesses and industries in the EU is an important and integral part of decarbonization pathways in the EU regions.
+Addressing climate change concerns of local businesses and industries in the EU is an important and integral part of decarbonisation pathways in the EU regions.
 Unprecedented changes in the environmental factors such as temperature and precipitation not only have a direct impact on some of the key economic sectors such as agriculture and tourism but also indirectly impacts the business operations through changes in supply chain, labour availability and productivity, and demand patterns.
-Therefore, in designing an effective mitigation and adaptation strategy for the EU businesses in line with regional decarbonization pathways, it is imperative to first identify the vulnerability of the key EU economic sectors to climate change and climate policies and regulations aimed at curbing its negative consequences.
-Developing a unified vulnerability index for businesses in agricultural, manufacturing, and transportation sectors will showcase the geographic and sectoral distributional impact of climate change on the EU businesses.
+Therefore, in designing an effective mitigation and adaptation strategy for the EU businesses in line with regional decarbonization pathways, it has been imperative to first identify the vulnerability of the key EU economic sectors to climate change and climate policies and regulations aimed at curbing its negative consequences.
+Developing a unified vulnerability index for businesses in agricultural, manufacturing, and transportation sectors showcases the geographic and sectoral distributional impact of climate change on the EU businesses.

 Synergies between mitigation and adaptation